mobiledgex/edge-cloud-sdk-unity/README.md

 1. Create an Account on MobiledgeX Console [https://console.mobiledgex.net](https://console.mobiledgex.net)
 2. Upload your server/backend to MobiledgeX Console using(github actions/ MobiledgeX Console)
+3. If you have Unity 2019 or higher use Unity Package Manager, Add Package using git url

+4. If you have Unity 2018, Please clone the repo and add it to your Unity Project

+5. Editor Step
+(Enter Organization Name, Application Name, Application Version)

+6. MobiledgeX Setting
+(Click on Mobiledgex Settings to Highlight Mobiledgex Settings Object)

+##### Known Issues : Make sure to Update Unity Ads Package to (3.4.4) or Remove it.
+##### Location Premissions is needed to connect to the closest Edge Cloudlet according to your location

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+For Restful Connection

+For Websocket Connection

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Edge Sample Apps](https://github.com/mobiledgex/edge-cloud-sampleapps/)_

 <!-- ROADMAP -->
 ## Roadmap

-Add and See the [open issues](https://github.com/mobiledgex/edge-cloud-sdk-unity/issues) for a list of proposed features (and known issues).
+Add or See the [open issues](https://github.com/mobiledgex/edge-cloud-sdk-unity/issues) for a list of proposed features (and known issues).